rach3bartmoss/Python-Course/README.md

-# python eisnt
+# A Python repository with my trajetory at eisnt course and Python Crash Course book by Eric Matthes
-initial studies on python, usign as resources classes from eisnt
+initial studies on python, usign as resources classes from eisnt and python crash course